 Pest prevention can be put into practice by simple measures such as general good housekeeping and cleaning, storing foods securely and having training policies and clear procedures to help identify and record pest problems.
 Identifying the type of pest is critically important.
 For example a bed bug problem will more than likely require immediate treatment.

-It is extremely important to identify bed bugs as soon as possible and to give housekeeping staff the necessary training to help with this process.
+It is extremely important to identify bed bugs as soon as possible, providing housekeeping staff the necessary training to help with this process.

 Again IPM encourages a “preventive” approach by making hotels unattractive to rodents rather than the standard procedure of using bait and traps with toxic chemicals, some of which rodents are immune to.
 This can lead to the use of more and higher strength toxins.